try.directtry.direct

 Understanding SSH Protocol

-In order to configure your own server for stack deployment, TryDirect will connect to the server using the SSH protocol, which is uses port 22 by default.
+In order to configure your dedicated server for stack deployment, TryDirect will connect to the server using the SSH protocol, which is uses port 22 by default.
 Server port should be accessible for the TryDirect worker servers.
 If firewall is used please allow connections from the following worker IP's:

 188.34.154.244